DrewThomasson/Auto-Scalable-Speaker-Attribution-dataset/test_big_bird/readme.md

 the g_book folder is just a folder that contains the outputs of a booknlprun on a test bookk of guradians of gahhool but i think its just the first chapter anyway lol

+the bigbird.py will train bigbird on the csv file named output.csv on the task of quotation attribution